Fénix (Nicky Jam album): Background

-The album was the first studio album by Nicky Jam in ten years after the release of The Black Carpet in 2007, the album followed a period of drug addiction that kept him away from recording music.
-The name of the album, "phoenix" in English, is inspired by the immortal creature of Greek mythology, Nicky Jam has said that "I was even in jail, I was in the worst moments of my life, I had a very dark moment in my life where people no longer gave a penny for me, where people didn't want to listen to my music, that's why I identify with the phoenix, that's why the album is called Fénix".
+The album was the first studio album by Nicky Jam in 10 years after the release of The Black Carpet in 2007, the album followed a period of drug addiction that kept him away from recording music.
+The name of the album, "phoenix" in English, is inspired by the immortal creature of Greek mythology.
+He has said that "I was even in jail, I was in the worst moments of my life, I had a very dark moment in my life where people no longer gave a penny for me, where people didn't want to listen to my music, that's why I identify with the phoenix, that's why the album is called Fénix."

-The cover of the album is a picture of a mural painted by the collectibe PeopWall of Nicky Jam in Medellin, Colombia, Jam dedided to feature the mural on the cover after being tagged by the collective on Instagram.
-Prior to the release the album, he embarked on the Fénix Tour, that started on July 2, 2016, at the Philips Arena in Atlanta, United States and featured appearances from Zion & Lennox, De La Ghetto and Valentino.
-Following its release, he promote it with a series of concerts in countries such as Mexico, where he performed at Monterrey, Mexico City and Guadalajara.
-The album includes English versions of the songs "El Perdon", as "Forgiveness", and "Hasta el Amanecer", as "With You Tonight", the latter features American rapper Kid Ink.
+The cover of the album is a picture of a mural painted by the collective PeopWall of Nicky Jam in Medellin, Colombia.
+Jam decided to feature the mural on the cover after being tagged by the collective on Instagram.
+Prior to the release of the album, he embarked on the Fénix Tour that started on July 2, 2016, at the Philips Arena in Atlanta, Georgia, and featured appearances from Zion & Lennox, De La Ghetto, and Valentino.
+Following its release, he promoted it with a series of concerts in countries such as Mexico, where he performed at Monterrey, Mexico City, and Guadalajara.
+The album includes English versions of the songs "El Perdon," as "Forgiveness", and "Hasta el Amanecer," as "With You Tonight," the latter featuring American rapper Kid Ink.

 Singles

 The song "El Perdón" with Spanish singer Enrique Iglesias was released on February 6, 2015.
 The song was commercially successful reaching the top positions in various countries such as France and Spain, as well as topping the Hot Latin Songs chart in United States.
 It also peaked at number 56 on the Billboard Hot 100 chart, being Nicky Jam's first appearance on the chart.
-The song "Hasta el Amanecer" was released on January 15, 2016, and also reached number at the Hot Latin Songs chart, being his second number-one song in the chart.
+The song "Hasta el Amanecer" was released on January 15, 2016, and also reached number one at the Hot Latin Songs chart, being his second number-one song in the chart.

 "El Amante" was released as the third single for the album on January 15, 2017.
 The fourth single was "Si Tú La Ves", a collaboration with Puerto Rican singer Wisin released on July 28, 2017.
-The first three singles were certified platinum in United States with "El Perdon" selling over 1,6 million copies as of 2017.
+The first three singles were certified platinum in the U.S. with "El Perdón" selling over 1.6 million copies as of 2017.